 Candidates last certified 2003-2010 will be required to submit 300 hours of acceptable CME accumulated during the six (6) calendar years prior to the examination year.
 CME credits must be submitted/verified by the published deadline for completing all application components.

-Candidates last certified 2002 and prior are required to satisfy the MC-FP Re-Entry Process, which requires 150 hours of acceptable CME accumulated during the three (3) calendar years prior to the examination year.
+Candidates last certified 2002 and prior are required to satisfy the Certification Re-Entry Process, which requires 150 hours of acceptable CME accumulated during the three (3) calendar years prior to the examination year.
 CME credits must be submitted/verified by the published deadline for completing all application components.

-Initially certifying candidates who apply for an examination three (3) years or more after completion of residency training are required to participate in the MC-FP Entry Process and must submit 150 hours of acceptable CME accumulated during the three (3) calendar years prior to the examination year.
+Initially certifying candidates who apply for an examination three (3) years or more after completion of residency training are required to participate in the Certification Entry Process and must submit 150 hours of acceptable CME accumulated during the three (3) calendar years prior to the examination year.
 CME credits must be submitted/verified by the published deadline for completing all application components.

 All CME credits are subject to final approval by the American Board of Family Medicine.
 Candidates may verify their CME either through membership in the American Academy of Family Physicians (AAFP) or by manual entry of CME activities on the ABFM website.